BiancaYen/king-james-digital/README.md

 ## Styling

-I have opted to use scss with the BEM class name naming convention.
+I have opted to use `scss` with the `BEM` class name naming convention.

 ## Requests

-Server side request are made using axios.
+Server side request are made using `axios` and data is served using `json server`